Marx Brothers: Contemporary influence

-The Marx Brothers' influence was quickly felt in popular culture.
-Their striking images lent themselves well to animation.
-Early examples of their influence include cameos in the Disney cartoons The Bird Store (1932), Mickey's Gala Premier (1932), Mickey's Polo Team (1936), Mother Goose Goes Hollywood (1938) and The Autograph Hound (1939).
-They also appear in the final cartoon released in the Flip the Frog series, Soda Squirt, in October 1933 alongside other characters such as Buster Keaton, Laurel & Hardy, Mae West, and Jimmy Durante.
+The Marx Brothers' influence was quickly felt in popular culture, especially in animation.
+Early examples include cameos in the Disney cartoons The Bird Store (1932), Mickey's Gala Premier (1932), Mickey's Polo Team (1936), Mother Goose Goes Hollywood (1938) and The Autograph Hound (1939).
+They also appear in the final cartoon released in the Flip the Frog series, Soda Squirt, in October 1933, alongside other characters such as Buster Keaton, Laurel & Hardy, Mae West, and Jimmy Durante.
 Tex Avery's cartoon Hollywood Steps Out (1941) features appearances by Harpo and Groucho.

-Even when the brothers were not directly depicted, their style had a major influence on animators.
+Even when the brothers were not directly depicted, their style had an influence on animators.
 Dopey in Snow White and the Seven Dwarfs was inspired by Harpo's silent performances.
-Bugs Bunny's wise-cracking, Brooklyn-accented persona was heavily influenced by Groucho Marx; he explicitly impersonated Groucho in cartoons such as 1947's Slick Hare (with Elmer Fudd appearing as Harpo) and Wideo Wabbit (1956), in which Bugs hosted a Groucho-style TV show.
+Bugs Bunny's wise-cracking, Brooklyn-accented persona was influenced by Groucho Marx; his creators had him explicitly imitate Groucho in cartoons such as 1947's Slick Hare (with Elmer Fudd appearing as Harpo) and Wideo Wabbit (1956), in which Bugs hosted a Groucho-style TV show.

 Post-golden age and initial rediscovery

 The Marx Brothers' comedy continued to be popular after their retirement, spurred on by repeat broadcasts of their movies on television, and Groucho's popularity as host of the quiz show You Bet Your Life.

 The 1960s saw several attempts to bring animated versions of the brothers to television.
-In 1960, the Screen Gems animation studio attempted to develop a stop-motion series simply called The Three Marx Brothers.
+In 1960, the Screen Gems animation studio attempted to develop a stop-motion series called The Three Marx Brothers.
 Only a short was produced, which was never broadcast.
 In 1966, Filmation developed a pilot for a Marx Brothers cartoon featuring the voice talents of Pat Harrington Jr. as Groucho, with additional voices by Ted Knight and Joe Besser (formerly of The Three Stooges).
 Again, the pilot was not developed into a series.

 In 1970, Rankin-Bass produced the animated television special The Mad, Mad, Mad Comedians, featuring segments with animated versions of the Marx Brothers.
-The special included a scene adapted from their Broadway play I'll Say She Is.
+The special included a scene adapted from their Broadway play I'll Say She Is, which was never filmed live.
 Groucho provided his own voice for the production, while voice actor Paul Frees performed as Chico (who had died in 1961) and Zeppo (who had left show business in 1933).
-This production is notable for including representations of all four brothers, preserving one of their routines that was never filmed during their active careers.